panta82/PaPy-Tools/README.md

 source pp-activate             # Project1 is activated
                                # Equivalent to: source ~/.pyvenv/Project1/bin/activate
                                # Note that the project name is automatically
-                               # detected using a hidden file in current directory
+                               # detected using a hidden file in the current directory

 #... work on Project1